AI Education

 AI isn't going away.
 It's not a trend.
 It's not a bubble.
 It's the most significant shift in how humans work since the internet itself.

 The good news?
 You don't need to become an expert overnight.
 You don't need a technical background.
 You just need to start.
+(Here's the AI tool stack for small businesses in 2026 if you want a curated starting list.)

 The people who learn to work with AI now will have a massive advantage over those who wait.
 Not because AI replaces humans — but because humans who use AI will replace humans who don't.